sindre-gangeskar/nextjs-portfolio/README.md

 - Optimized performance and SEO

 The site is built with:
-- Next.js 14 (App Router)
+- Next.js 15 (App Router)
 - TypeScript
 - Material UI (Joy UI)
 - GitHub API integration
 - Email.js for contact form

-Feel free to explore the code and use it as inspiration for your own portfolio!
 The site is deployed on Vercel and can be accessed at [sindregangeskar.dev](https://sindregangeskar.dev).